firebase/firebaseui-web/README.md

 #### `providerPopupStrategy`

 The `providerPopupStrategy` behavior causes any external provider authentication (e.g. OAuth) to be handled via a popup window.
+This is the default strategy.

 ```ts
 import { providerPopupStrategy } from '@invertase/firebaseui-core';